-1. INTRODUCTION
+1. Introduction

-A wireless sensor network (WSN) consists of many sensor nodes spatially distributed in a certain area [1-3].
-Sensor nodes sense environmental conditions, and the sensing data is sent hop by hop to a base station.
+A wireless sensor networks (WSN) consist of many sensor nodes spatially distributed in a certain area [1 - 3].
+Sensor nodes sense environmental conditions and the sensing data is sent hop by hop to a base station.
 There are many applications of WSNs ranging from military to civilian in nature.
 Security is an essential issue for WSNs deployed in hostile environments, such as military battlefields.
 In the past few years, WSN security has been a topic of intensive study.
 However, anonymity, as an important security issue in WSN, has not been well studied yet.

 An effective anonymous communication protocol for WSN can prevent attackers from identifying (and then capturing) important nodes (such as source and base station).
-Global attackers may locate a node by using localization techniques such as triangulation, angle of arrival, and signal strength [4-6].
+Global attackers may locate a node using localization techniques such as triangulation, angle of arrival, signal strength, and so on [4 - 6].
 In WSN, sensor nodes use their identities for message receiving and forwarding.
 Besides, the base station knew where the event happened by the source nodes' identity.
 So, if each node uses its constant identity for communication, attackers can trace the source node or the base station by analyzing the identities.
 If an attacker knows the identity and location of each node, he will be able to selectively compromise more important nodes, which will allow him to get much more information and/or cause more damages to the network.
-Different from wired networks and many other types of wireless networks such as ad hoc networks [7-11], WSN is a many-to-one network, where all sensor nodes send data to one base station.
-With the communication relationship among neighboring nodes, attackers may be able to infer the location of a source node and the base station [12].
+Different from wired networks and many other types of wireless networks such as ad hoc networks [23 - 27], WSN is a many-toone network, where all sensor nodes send data to one base station.
+Based on the communication relationship between neighboring nodes, attackers may be able to infer the location of a source node and the base station [7].
 The graphical location of a sender, namely the source node, reveals the event occurrence.
 The base station is the center of a sensor network.
-It would cause much damage if the identity/location of an event source or the base station is revealed.
-Therefore, an effective anonymous communication protocol is essential for WSN security, and it should at least achieve the following three kinds of anonymities: sender anonymity, communication relationship anonymity, and the base station anonymity.
-Because typical sensor nodes have very limited resources in batteries, computational capabilities, and storage [13-16], the anonymous communication protocol should be efficient, that is, with small computation and storage requirements.
+It would cause a lot of damages if the identity/location of an event source or the base station is revealed.
+Therefore, an effective anonymous communication protocol is essential for WSN security, and it should at least achieve the following three kinds of anonymities: sender anonymity, communication-relationship anonymity, and the base station anonymity.
+Since typical sensor nodes have very limited resources in batteries, computational capabilities, storage [8 - 10, 22], the anonymous communication protocol should be efficient, i.e., with small computation and storage requirements.